 What Happens at the Eye Doctor’s Office?
 A Kids’ Guide to Eye Exams

-When Mom or Dad says it’s time to get your vision checked, here’s what to expect
+When Mom or Dad says it’s time to go to the eye doctor, here’s exactly what to expect

 It’s no fun squinting to see stuff.

 Or getting headaches when you read or do homework.

 Luckily, bad eyesight is totally fixable.
 All you need to do is go to the eye doctor.